analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 ### ML Videos

 A large technical library of technical training videos on Artificial Intelligence (AI) and the MAX78000/MAX78002 is available via the links below.
 These are the best way to get started with ML on the MAX78002.
-The “Understanding Artifical Intelligence” series is highly recommended for all developers.
+The “Understanding Artificial Intelligence” series is highly recommended for all developers.

 - **Understanding Artificial Intelligence**
   - [Episode 1 - Who Needs Machine Learning Anyways?](https://www.analog.com/en/education/education-library/videos/6313215159112.html)